leesongun/pascal-triangle-mod-p/README.md

 # pascal-triangle-mod-p
-it shows pascal's triangle mod p
+it visualizes pascal's triangle mod p using primitive root